(530)626-4211

 fail cannot be prevented.
 Although, some of these things stand out like

-a soar thumb and you can have them fixed by a licensed mechanic prior
+a soar thumb and you can have them fixed prior

 5.)
 Gas

-caps are also tested to ensure they properly seal the tank from
+caps are also tested on 1995 and older vehicles to ensure they properly seal the tank from

 releasing fumes.
 Therefore, if you see that your gas cap has cracks or